 For more cast bios, visit our Cast & Crew photo album on Facebook.

-Albert M. Chan is a Chinese-Canadian actor, filmmaker and acting coach now based in the United States.
+Albert M. Chan is a Chinese-Canadian actor and filmmaker now based in the United States.
 Albert's film and TV roles include 30 Rock (NBC), Law & Order SVU (NBC), Body of Proof (ABC), Ghosts of Girlfriends Past, The Makeover (ABC), and Brotherhood (Showtime).
 He has been cast by directors such as Spike Lee, Greg Mottola, Henry Bromell, and Mark Waters to act opposite Helen Hunt, Liev Schreiber, Julia Stiles, Matthew McConaughey, Jennifer Garner, Justin Long, Larry David, Cybill Shepherd, and Mariska Hargitay.